 Concomitantly, there is a marked contrast between the world of the courtier, noble and aristocrat where the emphasis is on display, reputation and status and that of the middle classes.
-The middle classes themselves, however, are given to fantasies and imaginative play in their consumption (Campbell, 1987).
+The middle classes themselves, however, are given more to fantasies and imaginative play in their consumption (Campbell, 1987).
 In effect, their consumption, not just of everyday staple goods such as food and drink, but often of emergent literary cultural forms such as novels, especially from the eighteenth century onwards, takes place in more isolated and private settings.
-This can be appreciated in light of the need for confidence, wit and panache in the social world of the aristocrat and courtier Their world accords critical place to performance, display skills, and imaginative play circumscribed and confined to appropriate enclaves outside the various public spaces of the court.
+This can be constrasted to the need for confidence, wit and panache in the social world of the aristocrat and courtier.
+A world in which performance and display skills were central, with imaginative play carefully circumscribed.
 The historical dynamic in the West has been one which has reduced the social power of courts, the aristocracy and landed wealth, while dramatically increasing that of the upper class (the bourgeoisie) and middle classes, who derive their wealth from industry, business and finance.
 This has been particularly the case in Europe, although there are major differences between East and West Europe in terms of the persistence of the aristocracy, and even between countries as close as France and England in terms of the tensions between the aristocracy and new upper middle class money.
 In various phases the moneyed upper class gained major increases in their social power following on from their economic success.
 In some cases, as in England after the Republic of 1649 and the Revolution of 1688, greater interchange and intermarriage took place between the aristocracy and the expanding new rich members of the middle classes (Pincus, 2011).

 In certain phases, elements in the middle classes gained ground from the nobility and the aristocracy.
 But the middle class should not be seen as a unity and contains a number of fractions which have assumed great significance in certain countries at particular points in history.
 At times the educated and cultural sectors of the middle classes have gained power, in other phases it is the business and financial parts which were prominent.
 It is also important to consider the emergence of the professions, and in the last century the growth of white-collar workers, the lower middle-class.
 The educated middle class have, in some periods, sought to establish more their own cultural institutions and legitimate ways of life based more on education and self-formation in ways which implicitly criticised the obsession with wealth, display, status and material power; the importance of Bildung in the German context with the development of Romanticism and the veneration of the life dedicated to art is an interesting case, whose influence had ramifications in European and other parts of the world (Bleicher, 2006).
 There is clearly a tension between this group (referred to as the Bildungsbürgertum since eighteenth century Germany), the expanding culturally educated middle class and the industrial business and moneyed middle class (a tension we find existing down the centuries which is played out in Bourdieu’s contrast between economic and cultural capital in France).